African-American family structure: History

 In 2016, 29% of African Americans were married, while 48% of all Americans were.
 Also, 50% of African Americans have never been married in contrast to 33% of all Americans.
 In 2016 just under half (48%) of black women had never been married which is an increase from 44% in 2008 and 42.7% in 2005.
 52% of black men had never been married.
 Also, 15% percent of black men were married to non-black women which is up from 11% in 2010.
 Black women were the least likely to marry non-black men at only 7% in 2017.

 By 2019 marriage rates continued to differ quite a lot across racial and ethnic groups.
 About 57% of white adults and 63% of Asian adults are married, but for Hispanic adults it's 48%, and even lower for Black adults at 33%.
-Since '95, marriage has dropped for white, Black, and Hispanic adults, but it's stayed pretty steady for Asians.
-When you look at cohabiting, though, the numbers are more similar – around 8% for white and Hispanic adults, 7% for Black adults, and just 3% for Asians.
+Since '95, marriage has dropped for white, Black, and Hispanic adults, but it's stayed fairly steady for Asians.
+When you look at cohabiting, however, the numbers are more similar – around 8% for white and Hispanic adults, 7% for Black adults, and just 3% for Asians.
 Living together without being married has gone up for white, Black, and Hispanic adults in the last few decades, but less so for Asian adults.

-The growing Blaxit movement is now adding a new development to African American family structures, with more African Americans moving to Africa for cultural and economic reasons, they are marrying into traditional African customs and family units.
+Some African Americans have moved to Africa for cultural and economic reasons, they are marrying into traditional African customs and family units.

 The African-American family structure has been divided into a twelve-part typology that is used to show the differences in the family structure based on "gender, marital status, and the presence or absence of children, other relatives or non-relatives."

 In Climbing Jacob's Ladder: The Enduring Legacy of African-American Families, Andrew Billingsley presents a 12-part typology of African American family structures to capture the diversity and complexity of family forms.
 The typology includes the following categories: